hpiedcoq/dobuke/README.md

 ## Install

-First, create a Xubuntu fresh install, directly on your machine or in a VM install git :
+First, create a Xubuntu fresh install, directly on your machine or in a VM.
+Ir's light, versatile and easy to install.

+Then :

+install git :
 ```
 sudo apt-get install git